SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 to perform any analysis.
 In my honest opinion, I feel that pipelines are merely a hacky workaround and aren't a clean way of integrating.

-Meanwhile, though Python too has it's own set of web frameworks (like Django, Flask and more), Pandas isn't quite readily integrable into these frameworks and needs the web developer to write lines and lines of code to integrate Pandas with parsing libraries and plotting libraries.
+Meanwhile, though Python too has its own set of web frameworks (like Django, Flask and more), Pandas isn't quite readily integrable into these frameworks and needs the web developer to write lines and lines of code to integrate Pandas with parsing libraries and plotting libraries.